eric-yates/Scraper-Data-Science-Skills/README.md

 If your computer does not already have Python 2.7 installed, download Python 2.7 [here](https://www.python.org/downloads/)

 By default, Python should come with pip (a package manager).
-Use it to install the following dependencies by opening the Terminal and entering the commands as follows, line-by-line, for each of the prerequisites:
+Use it to install the following dependencies by opening the Terminal/command line and entering the commands as follows, line-by-line, for each of the prerequisites:

 ```
 pip install pandas